 Collaborations in Global Health

 Diseases do not stop at borders.
-This applies to deadly epidemics such as Ebola and the spread of antibiotic‐resistant bacteria, as well as to noncommunicable diseases like diabetes.
-Ensuring healthy lives and promoting well‐being for all (UN Sustainable Development Goal 3) is thus a global challenge that must be tackled in international cooperation.
+Deadly epidemics such as Ebola and COVID-19 can become pandemics, the spread of antibiotic‐resistant bacteria has become a global challenge and noninfectious diseases like diabetes are on the rise.
+Ensuring healthy lives and promoting well‐being for all (UN SDG 3) is thus a mission that must be tackled in international cooperation.
 Collaborative global efforts are needed to fight and prevent disease.

 Mother and child in an African clinic.